metafates/testo/docs/tutorial.md

 ## Writing tests

-`testo` uses its own `testing.T` wrapper to extend its functionality.
+`testo` uses its own `testing.T` wrapper to extend its capabilities.
 All the methods of regular `testing.T` are available to use.
 Moreover, this wrapper is compatible with `testing.TB` interface since it embeds `testing.T`.

-Lets make an alias for it to avoid repetitions (this is important, we'll modify it later).
+Lets make an alias for it to avoid repetitions.
+This is important, we'll modify it later.

 Create `main_test.go` file and put the following code in it.